dhondta/python-codext/docs/features.md

 ('this is a test', ('base64', 'morse'))
 ```

+!!! warning "Computation time"

-Note that the first call takes much longer than the second one but requires no knowledge about the possible [categories](#list-codecs) of encodings.
+    Note that, in the very last examples, the first call takes much longer than the second one but requires no knowledge about the possible [categories](#list-codecs) of encodings.

+!!! note "Stop functions"

+    Currently, a few standard stop functions are provided with the `stopfunc` submodule:

+    - `flag`:       searches for the pattern "`[Ff][Ll1][Aa4@][Gg9]`" (either UTF-8 or UTF-16)
+    - `lang_**`:    checks if the given lang (any from the [`PROFILES_DIRECTORY`](https://github.com/Mimino666/langdetect/tree/master/langdetect/profiles) of the [`langdetect` module](https://github.com/Mimino666/langdetect)) is detected (note that it first checks if all characters are printable)
+    - `printables`: checks that every output character is in the set of printables

 -----